LukePileggi/ComputerScience/unit1.md

 ### Justification of the solution
-***Here we will write the design statement: what we will do, how, by when***
+***Here we will write the design statement: what we will do, how, by when*** We want to create a text besed applictaton which provides the functonality for our hardware store.
+The app should provide us the record of p urchases, categorisation of items, record of inventory, calculations of totals, and billing.
+We will develop the application with python because it id the software er are using in class at the moment.
+In comparisation to C++ or C, Python has a lean and simple programing syntax.
+In addition, Python has become the most popular programing language ofet the last few years.
+[1] Similaryly, Python hhas a large repository of libraries and documentation.

+T.E.L.O.S study: Technology, Economic, Legal, Organisational, Scheduling

+[1]Eastwood, B., 2020.
+The 10 Most Popular Programming Languages To Learn In 2020. [online] Northeastern University Graduate Programs.
+Available at: <https://www.northeastern.edu/graduate/blog/most-popular-programming-languages/> [Accessed 13 September 2020].

+## Criteria for success
+1. Provifes clear feedback to user (usibility)
+1. **There are no bugs in the application**
+1. The application should allow to calculate the total and begining
+1. Secure application: It allows user login/authentication

 ## Development